The Oakland Low Frequency Radio Range Station ca 1945 (Author Scan of Uncredited Photo)

 As even a 1 μs discrepancy could result in a 1,000’ positional error, LORAN-C’s accuracy demanded lockstep precision driven by three redundant cesium atomic clocks accurate to 1 second in 300,000 years (3μs a year), and no more than 0.1 to 0.5 μs off current time.
 They issued timing signals to a synchronizer, analogous to the original LORAN's timers, that either kicked off and sequenced the pulse group at the primary station, or initiated a secondary’s precisely delayed pulse group response after the receipt of the master signal.
 They were also protected from stray radio signals in RF shielded rooms.
 These, in turn, exactly timed pulse generators that modulated and phased the 100KHz carrier signal.

 This signal was amplified by a 100Kw to 2,000Kw transmitter and fed to either a 625’ or a 1,350’ top loaded, ground isolated antenna.
-The latter was a more efficient radiator but ballooned minimum station land requirements from 75 to 175 acres.
+The latter was a more efficient radiator but its additional height required longer radial guy wires that ballooned minimum station land requirements from 75 to 175 acres.
 Both fell short of the 2,500’ needed for an even ¼ wave antenna at 100 KHz and needed a substantial loading coil.
 Stations had at least two sets of synchronizers, pulse generators and amplifiers for redundancy and maintenance switchover.

 LORAN-C's lower frequency, taller antennae and generally more powerful transmitters helped extend its usable range to 1,200 miles during the day and over 2,400 miles at night.
 This eventually meant that by 1997 52 LORAN-C stations could provide greater coverage than the original system's 75 postwar stations, an important economic consideration.
 LORAN-C continued to provide good coverage over the northern hemisphere, but almost no service in the southern hemisphere.
-Transoceanic radio navaids wouldn’t arrive there until the 1960 Transit and 1971 Omega systems covered below.
+Transoceanic radio navaids wouldn’t arrive there until the 1960 Transit and 1971 Omega systems covered below, and early inertial navigation systems also helped fill this gap.

 For navigators LORAN-C was a vast improvement, but in its early stages the major drawback was that its far more complex circuitry meant that a receiver filled a room with costly vacuum tube electronics.
 Even the first “portable” transistorized AN/SPN-31 units, built under contract by Decca starting around 1961, weighed over 100lbs and had 52 controls.
 LORAN-C was initially reserved for military use, one of the few institutions that could afford it - even by 1970 receivers still cost over $15,000 per unit ($120,000 in 2023 dollars).